 Some are listed below.
 Other community meetings are posted weekly in the TC Herald.

-- TC Water and Sewerage Authority Meeting - 6 PM Third Tuesday of each month at 1224 Jack Dayton Circle, Young Harris
+- TC Water and Sewerage Authority Meeting - 6 PM, third Tuesday, 1224 Jack Dayton Circle, Young Harris

 WE SUPPORT THE COUNTY